 What Are Lenses?

-The most obvious distinction between mirrors and lenses are that mirrors reflect light rays (light bounces back) while light rays are refracted (pass-through) through a lens.
+The most apparent distinction between mirrors and lenses are that mirrors reflect light rays (light bounces back) while light rays are refracted (pass-through) through a lens.
 A mirror will have only one focal point, which is in front of the mirror.
-A lens will have two focal points, one on either side of the lens.
-A very interesting difference between a concave mirror and a convex lens is this: A concave mirror converges lights rays to a focal point and a convex lens does the same thing.
-Similarly, a convex mirror diverges light rays like the concave lens.
+A lens has two focal points each on either sides.

 Types Of Lenses